-• In case of arrival, an EU Member State which manufactured a vessel or aircraft if a vessel or aircraft, is new and manufactured in the EU.
+• In case of the intra-EU import, an EU Member State which manufactured a vessel or aircraft if a vessel or aircraft, is new and manufactured in the EU.
 In other cases, the partner country is the country / EU Member State where is established the taxable person who transfers the economic ownership.
 When placing a vessel or aircraft for processing, the partner is the EU member state where the taxable person is established exercising economic ownership of the vessel / aircraft.

-• In case of dispatch, the EU Member State where the taxable person is established which transfer economic ownership.
+• In case of the intra-UE export, the EU Member State where the taxable person is established which transfer economic ownership.
 If sending a vessel or aircraft after processing, the partner is the EU member state that carries out processing.